Andouille Pasta

 Sausage

-Any sausage will work, but if you want some kick, use a spicy one.
-This recipe calls for andouille sausage, which is great and most authentic, but you can also use kielbasa, which I often do since Andouille is rare in these parts, or really any smoked sausage.
+Any sausage smoked pork sausage will work.
+This recipe calls for andouille sausage, which is great and most authentic, but you can also use kielbasa, which I often do.
+Smoked Spanish chorizo also makes a great substitute.

-For a vegetarian version of this recipe, you can also use any plant-based sausage.
+For a vegetarian version of this Andouille pasta recipe, you can also use any plant-based sausage.

-You can also use chicken, or skip the meat altogether!
+You can also use chicken instead, or skip the meat altogether!

 Pasta

-You can use any shape or type of pasta you like, but penne is an excellent choice.
-Use a gluten free version if you have gluten sensitivity.
+You can use any shape or type of pasta you like, but I prefer a short pasta like penne for this one.
+Use a gluten-free version if you have a gluten sensitivity.

 Cream

 I like to use heavy cream in this recipe.
-I find that 3/4 cup makes this pasta skillet perfectly creamy without being overly indulgent, but I sometimes use only a half cup when I want to keep it lighter.
+I find that 3/4 cup makes this pasta skillet perfectly creamy without being overly indulgent, but I sometimes use only a half cup when I want to keep it lighter, or substitute with half-and-half instead.

-If you want to make this vegan, there are a few dairy-free heavy cream substitutes on the market, like this silk brand one.
+If you want to make this andouille pasta vegan, there are a few dairy-free heavy cream substitutes on the market, like this silk brand one.

 Vegetables